johnkerl/miller/docs6/docs/new-in-miller-6.md

 ## Documentation improvements

-Documentation (what you're reading here) and on-line help (`mlr --help`) have been completely reworked.
+Documentation (what you're reading here) and online help (`mlr --help`) have been completely reworked.

 In the initial release, the focus was convincing users already familiar with `awk`/`grep`/`cut` that Miller was a viable alternative -- but over time it's